dorzac/NERchaeology/README.md

 The /vocabularies directory currently holds all useful csvs to be handled.
 All periodo csvs should begin with `periodo` in their filename to be considered.

 The /misc_scripts directory contains various programs that were used in preprocessing to manage and manipulate data that were useful for preparing information but are not actively needed.

+In the DINAA artifacts file, the Cadale Point was described as being found up until 2750 CE.
+This is slightly impossible, so I am assuming this is meant to be BCE.